arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

     Serial.print("- Connected to device: ");
     Serial.println(central.address());

-    // Set the LED color to solid blue when connected MachineControl_DigitalOutputs.write(0, HIGH);
+    // Turn on a digital output channel of the Portenta Machine Control when connected MachineControl_DigitalOutputs.write(0, HIGH);

     // While the central device is connected while (central.connected()) {
-      // Read the temperature from a type K Thermocouple and update the BLE characteristic with the temperature value MachineControl_TCTempProbe.selectChannel(0);
+      // Read the temperature from a type K thermocouple,
+      // update the BLE characteristic with the temperature value MachineControl_TCTempProbe.selectChannel(0);
       float temp_ch0 = MachineControl_TCTempProbe.readTemperature();

       Serial.print("- Temperature is: ");